nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/7_cancellation_shutdown.md

 mechanisms, in which the task requested to be interrupted must agree do so.

 Cancellation policy of a task involves, *how*, *when*, *what*:
-+ How other code can request cancellation.
++ How other code can request cancellation?
-+ When the task checks whether cancellation has been requested.
++ When the task checks whether cancellation has been requested?
-+ What actions the task takes in response to a cancellation request.
++ What actions the task takes in response to a cancellation request?

 Considering following codes: